 No new COVID-19 cases reported in Clinton County

-Clinton County added no new cases of COVID-19 on Thursday, according to the Pennsylvania Department of Health.
+For the third consecutive day Clinton County didn’t add any new cases of COVID-19 on Tuesday, according to the Pennsylvania Department of Health.

-The Department of Health also added 51 new COVID-19 deaths to the statewide count on Wednesday, bringing the total to 6,113.
-In Clinton County, there have been three confirmed deaths.
-The health department has reported seven deaths for Centre County and 17 in Lycoming.
+The Department of Health reported 7,232 deaths on Tuesday, an increase of 23 from the previous day.
+In Clinton County, there have been five confirmed deaths.
+The health department has reported 10 deaths for Centre County and 20 in Lycoming County.

-An estimated 72 percent of patients with the virus — or about 55,665 Pennsylvanians — have recovered, according to the health department.
+An estimated 75 percent of patients – about 86,256 people – with the virus have recovered, according to the department.

 Individual county data for Pennsylvania is available at the Department of Health website.